owjd03/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+ClientCore is a **comprehensive desktop application for financial advisors to manage their clients efficiently**.
+It is optimized for tech-savvy financial advisors who need to handle a large number of client profiles, enabling them to reduce administrative work and focus on delivering personalised financial advice.

 * Table of Contents
 {:toc}